BullyWiiPlaza/JDuel-Links-Bot/README.md

 ## Download

 The download is free so don't hesitate to check it out and see if you like it.
-You can download the application from the video description [**here**](https://www.youtube.com/watch?v=9Qiv7WyxtPs).
+You can download the application from the GitHub releases tab [**here**](https://github.com/BullyWiiPlaza/JDuel-Links-Bot/releases/latest).

 ## Requirements